 "No." I shook my head again.

 "I didn't think so, but it wouldn't have been very gentleman like of me to not offer you one."
-Eli lit up his cigarette, and took a drag.
-Even though he was slightly far away from me, I could smell his cigarette.
+Eli opened up his pack of cigarettes, and his eyes went wide as he pulled the last cigarette from the package.
+"Look at me, the lucky one!"
+He quickly lit it up, and took a drag.
 "Anyway, Pierpont is where the drug addicts live.
 They're all pretty fucked up, but I'm one of the low-key kids.
 Along with Adam and Fitz.
 The guys I was with."

 "Ah, Canadian, eh?"
 Eli joked.
 "Soul born Californian.
-Never been out of the country, and only other states been Nevada.
-Gotta love Las Vegas."
+I've never even been outside the state."

 Eli turned to look at me and he pinned his eyebrows together.
 "You don't talk a lot, do you?" he asked.